South Sulawesi: Traditional food

 Rice and other crops such as bananas are abundant so almost all dishes are, like the Bugis Makassar cake, made from rice and bananas.
 Coastal areas of South Sulawesi eat Bolu (milkfish), Shrimp, Sunu (grouper), and Crab.

 In South Sulawesi, the traditional food is diverse, ranging from soup to traditional cakes.

+Traditional game

+Mallogo is a traditional game similar to golf, played with a coconut shell and bamboo.